w3f/General-Grants-Program/grants/speculative/subauction.md

 ### Ecosystem Fit

 We aim to build a consumer-facing application that possibly integrates with already being developed NFT infrastructure projects and allows creating and bidding on NFT auctions of different auction types.
 The point is to provide easy integration to existing NFT implementations that can be re-used across the whole ecosystem.
 Also, there will be different auction types and some of them have never been implemented in the Polkadot space so it's definitely something that will push the whole ecosystem forward and we might even find some other means of token distribution models that can benefit all the projects (for example adjustments to the Dutch auction).

+### NFT integration

+There are multiple different approaches to NFT implementation on the market with no official standard set in stone yet on Polkadot.
+We want to keep our solution as flexible as possible and have the ability to be integrated with a broad spectrum of NFTs.
+At this point, the closest resemblance of an NFT standard we could find was the ORML by Acala so we started and will continue building based on this library.
+On the other hand it should be easy in the future to migrate the solution to a different kind of NFT implementation or a Polkadot standard.

 ## Team :busts_in_silhouette: